 Minke Whale Facts

-- Their very size ranks as the most noteworthy fact about the Minke Whale.
+- Firstly, its very size ranks as the most noteworthy fact about the Minke Whale.
 Only the pygmy right whale attains a smaller average length.
 The genus also exhibits moderate sexual dimorphism, with the females being larger than the males.

-- While originally ignored by most whalers, in favor of larger prey, they became targets beginning in the 1930s as a result of the overhunting of larger whales.
+- While originally ignored by most whalers, in favor of larger prey, it became a target beginning in the 1930s as a result of the overhunting of larger whales.
 Then the moratorium on whaling was luckily established in 1986.

 - While the majority of countries have honored the moratorium, a few have ignored it.
 These countries include Japan, Norway, Iceland, and South Korea.
 Estimates place the number of Minke Whales illegally hunted annually at more than 2,000 individuals.

 As a genus, the fascinating Minke Whale has a truly global range and thus inhabits oceans all around the world.
 It typically prefers moderate waters, though, and thus remains less common in tropical waters.
 In such regions, it generally inhabits coastal regions and even inshore waters.

 The species also tends to migrate to warmer waters in winter, and cooler regions in the summer.
 The mammal generally either leads a solitary life or pairs with a mate.
 Breeding typically occurs during the summer, and gestation takes 10 months.